arcus-azure/arcus/community/blog/2020-03-Releasing-Arcus-Messaging-and-BackgroundJobs-v.0.1.0/README.md

 ## Automatically Invalidate Azure Key Vault Secrets

 With Arcus BackgroundJobs we provide capabilities for running a background job that automatically invalidates Key Vault secrets based on the send out Azure Event Grid Events on the vault.
-Adding this job to you application makes sure the used [cached secret providers](https://security.arcus-azure.net/features/secrets/general) in your application are always updated with the most recent secrets.
+By adding this job to you application, it makes sure that your [cached secret providers](https://security.arcus-azure.net/features/secrets/general) in your application are always evicting the cache to use the most recent secrets.

 By using our [`Arcus.BackgroundJobs.KeyVault`](https://www.nuget.org/packages/Arcus.BackgroundJobs.KeyVault/) NuGet package, you can very easily opt-in to automatically invalidate Azure Key Vault secrets: